Simulating Meson Scattering on Spin Quantum Simulators: State preparation schemes

 In order to estimate the effect of nearby off-resonant contributions, one needs to consider the matrix element describing the transition from the wave packet to a state with two spin flips at sites $i$ and $j$, $\ket{ij}$,

 The approximate error associated with all such off-resonant contributions according to \cref{appendix: Leading order error} is

 There are two competing quantities that determine the behavior of this error; the interaction energy $\delta_{ij}$ and the simultaneous support of the wave packet on two sites $\abs{\psi^g_i(x_0, k_0) \psi^g_j(x_0,k_0)}$.
 In order to suppress this error, the wave packet should be sufficiently localized such that it does not have support across spins whose interaction energy is small.
-For neighboring spins, the error is small because the interaction energy is large, i.e., $\abs{\Gamma J_0 / \delta_{ij}}^2 \ll 1$.
+For neighboring spins, the error reduces to the condition $\Gamma \ll 4$ which limits the magnitude of the driving field $h^z$ to small amplitudes during blockade-state preparation.
 For far away spins, the error is small because the wave packet does not have simultaneous support on sites $i$ and $j$, i.e., $\abs{\Gamma \psi_g^i(x_0, k_0) \psi_g^j(x_0,k_0) }^2 \ll 1$.
 For these reasons, the preparation of wider wave packets requires longer evolution times compared to narrower wave packets.